 Preventing Relative Energy Deficiency in Sport (RED-S)

-Here we explore some of the challenges that physically active people can face should they struggle to meet their daily energy requirements.
+We explore some of the challenges that physically active people can face should they struggle to meet their daily energy requirements.
 It’s well acknowledged that short term under-fuelling can have a short-term impact on a person’s ability to train and recover optimally and will likely result in weight loss.
 However longer term under-fuelling can present far more significant negative consequences, impacting health and performance and this is something we should avoid at our peril.

 What is RED-S?